 Happiness also boosts creativity and makes us more resilient in adversity.

 In sum, happiness is essential to our well-being and has numerous benefits for our physical and mental health.
 So if you’re unhappy with your current job, it may be time to start looking for a new one.
-After all, life is too short to be spent in a position that doesn’t make you happy.
+After all, life is too short to spend in a position that doesn’t make you happy.

-- You’re Stressed All the Time
+8. Stressed All the Time

 Stress can have severe consequences on our health.
 For example, it may be time to start looking for a new job if you’re constantly stressed at work.
 Your Health is Suffering.